-Many of you are still doing so, and one of the ideas behind the Review is that you might be delighted with an opportunity to re-engage with the invigoration such explorations offer.
-If these expressions manifest as artwork—paintings, drawings, photographs (even photographs of your three dimensional work), or in written form—stories, essays, poems, plays, we hope you’ll consider submitting your work to the F&M Alumni Arts Review.
+Many of you are still doing so, and one of the ideas behind the Review was to invite F&M alumni an opportunity to re-engage with the invigoration such explorations offer.
+If these expressions manifest as artwork—paintings, drawings, photographs (including photographs of three dimensional work), or in written form—stories, essays, poems, plays.

-We also hope the Review will keep you engaged, or will re-engage you with your alma mater.
+We also hope the opportunity to take a look at issues of the Review will keep you engaged, or will re-engage you, with your alma mater.
 As you browse the images and poems and stories in the online flipbooks of past volumes, you might also discover what some of your fellow F&M alums are up to.
-Whether you are an aspiring writer/artist, an established one, or simply want to try your hand at publication, we are most interested in seeing and reading your work.

 Explore Past Issues

-A lovely evening each year for our community to comes together to chat and share their current work.
+A lovely wine and cheese reception during Homecoming!
+Each year our community and alums come together to chat and to share their current work.
 Click through the slideshow!